 MTW 1 % Campaign: Our denomination’s missions organization, Mission To the World (MTW), recently began a campaign to challenge every PCA congregation to pledge 1% of their members to global missions.
 FPC has joined this 1% pledge and we would ask that you pray for God to raise up global missionaries in our congregation and congregations across the world.
 You will hear more information about the 1% campaign in the coming months leading up to the global missions conference.

-Contact Nathaniel Lee if you would like to learn more about global missions at FPC or how you can get involved.
+Contact the church office if you would like to learn more about global missions at FPC or see how you can get involved.

 We want to be faithful to the spreading of the gospel message so that more people would come to know the salvation of Jesus Christ.
 We believe that the gospel is what changes everything and we want it to be the heart of all of our cross-cultural endeavors.
 While we believe that social justice and relief work is crucial to global missions work, our primary goal is to plant gospel-centered indigenous churches that plant more gospel-centered churches.

 We believe that God calls us away from the status quo and to take risks by faith in His strength for the sake of God’s eternal Kingdom.
 The Lord calls His people to step out in faith that seems reckless.
 Yet that reckless abandonment to the will of the Lord brings glory and honor to Him.
 Our focus is to bring the gospel to the most unreached areas of the world, and we believe that is only through the empowerment and equipping of the Holy Spirit that we will be able to endure all things for the sake of God’s elect among the nations.